nasrintamanna/rock-paper-scissors/README.md

 Welcome to a rock, paper, scissors game.

-scissors cuts paper, paper covers rock, and rocks crushes scissors
+scissors cuts paper, paper covers rock, and rocks crushes scissors.

 Start the game by choosing 0 or 1 or 2 :